How to Recover Stolen Cryptocurrency: The Ultimate How-to Guide

 How Do You Know Your Crypto Wallet(s) Have Been Hacked?

 Most hackers operate by prowling the internet, looking for weaknesses to exploit.
-While technological advancements are making crypto wallets more secure than ever, crypto thieves still employ social engineering schemes such as hacks and phishing scams to get their way.
+While technological advancements are making crypto wallets more secure than ever, crypto thieves still employ social engineering schemes, including hacks and phishing scams, to get their way.

 How then do you know that your wallet has been the subject of a crypto theft?
-Simple: if you notice unauthorized transactions with your crypto wallet (especially outflows), then a breach has occurred on your wallet.
+Simple: if you notice unauthorized transactions from your crypto wallet (especially outflows), a breach has occurred.
 Be sure to record the transaction IDs for any suspicious activity, as this information will be important for any recovery attempts.
 If notifications are set up for incoming or outgoing transactions on your wallet, you may be better placed to spot criminal transactions quickly and nip them in the bud.

 Another pointer to a possible hack is strange transactions on your credit or debit card, especially if you connected them to your wallet.
 Many crypto thieves stop short of stealing your money, but some take it a step further.